arkavo/CUDA-METRO/README.md

     "Single_Mat_Flag" : 1 if single material 0 otherwise (int),
     "Animation_Flags" : DEPRECATED,
     "DMI_Flag"        : 1 if simulation in DMI mode 0 otherwise (int),
-    "TC_Flag"         : 1 if simulation is in Curie Temperature mode 0 otherwise (int),
+    "TC_Flag"         : 1 if simulation is in Critical Temperature mode 0 otherwise (int),
     "Static_T_Flag"   : 1 if simulation has a single temperature 0 otherwise (int),
     "FM_Flag"         : 1 if starting state is FM 0 otherwise,
     "Input_flag"      : 1 if starting from a specified <input.npy> state 0 otherwise,
-    "Input_File"      : String value(use quotes please) for starting state file name (if applicable), "Temps"           : Array form of temperatures used for simulation (only in Curie Temperature mode), "Material"        : Material name (omit the ".csv"), "Multiple_Materials" : File name with multiple materials (omit the ".csv"), "SIZE"    :  Lattice size (int),
+    "Input_File"      : String value(use quotes please) for starting state file name (if applicable), "Temps"           : Array form of temperatures used for simulation (only in Critical Temperature mode), "Material"        : Material name (omit the ".csv"), "Multiple_Materials" : File name with multiple materials (omit the ".csv"), "SIZE"    :  Lattice size (int),